 – Understand your market and the competitive landscape so you can be sure of including critical functionality.

-– Ignoring these features will inevitably mean the loss of customers to direct competitors and will be damaging to your brand, potentially having knock-on effects in other areas of your portfolio.
+– Ignoring these features will inevitably mean the loss of customers to direct competitors and will be damaging to your brand, potentially having knock-on effects in other areas.

-The ‘neutral satisfiers’ often end up being the biggest area of budget and investment dissipation, not least because they can be tricky to identify.
+Neutral satisfiers too often become a major area of budget and investment dissipation, not least because they can be tricky to identify.

 Points of note:

-– Keep the complexity of features in check and validate with customers before investing in development.
+– Keep feature complexity in check.
+Validate them with customers before investing in development to prevent experience rot.

 Points of Note:

-– As with the neutral features, it is important you validate what your user-base will value before defining investment into the feature-set.
+– As with the neutral features, it is important you understand what your customers will value (and potentially pay appropriately for) before investment.

-This is your time to shine.
-Delighters will set you apart and add real value to your product – by definition these features should come as a pleasant surprise to your customers, but also have meaning and be useful.
+These are your time to really shine against the competition; delighters set you apart and add intrinsic value to your product.
+By definition these features should come as a pleasant surprise to your customers, but also have meaning and usefulness where possible.

 As valuable as they are, delighters have a shelf life.
 As time goes by, they shift across the graph area, until they have inexorably become basic expectations.
 The timescale from delighter to basic expectation varies, but is an inevitable shift across the graph.

-A good example is the option of free delivery when purchasing online – the concept of no-cost fulfilment was genuinely newsworthy, and only a few years ago.
+A good example is the option of free delivery when purchasing online – the concept of no-cost fulfilment was genuinely newsworthy a few years ago.
 Fast forward and free delivery is becoming a basic expectation, particularly through global platforms such as Amazon.
-Charging to deliver (or not masking it in product pricing) can dramatically lower order rates than their competitors.
+Charging to deliver (or not masking it in product pricing) can dramatically lower order rates online.

 Delighter decay over time

-The Kano Model is a very helpful method of keeping your product backlog in check, and concentrating on features that will provide value for your customers and justify your investment, two of the most important metrics out there!
+The Kano Model is a useful method for mapping and maintaining your product backlog’s value, concentrating on features that will satisfy customers and justify investment.

-The common theme is one that any successful product owner will advocate – talk to your customers, talk to them often, and listen for opportunities that will deliver satisfaction and delight.Back to top
+The most important input for the model is one that any successful product owner will advocate – understand your customers, revise your understandings often, and listen for opportunities that will deliver satisfaction and delight.Back to top